You want to become a freelance writer.

 3. Avoid companies which advertise for writers

-Here’s why: the pay’s lousy.
-No company which pays well needs to advertise for writers.
-They either hire an agency, or they approach writers themselves.
+Yes, I know that sounds… odd.
+Well, here’s why you avoid advertisers: no company which pays well needs to advertise for writers.
+They either hire an agency, or they approach writers themselves after doing an online search and checking out your website.

 If you’ve never written for money, these marketplaces perform a good service.
 They get you used to writing to order.
 That said, I don’t send my students to these sites.
 There are much better ways of getting high-paying gigs.